DPS-Stream-Processing-Applications/beam-applications-java/senMlConverter/README.md

 ## FIT Dataset
 The dataset used here is [MHEALTH](https://archive.ics.uci.edu/dataset/319/mhealth+dataset), which is available for download from the
 UC Irvine Machine Learning Repository.

+After unzipping move the `*.log` files from the acquired `MHEALTHDATASET` folder into the `data` folder.

+>[!NOTE]
+> You can also choose a subset of the files if you are after a smaller sample size.

+    📁 data
+    ├── 📄 mHealth_subject1.log
+    ├── 📄 mHealth_subject2.log
+    ├── 📄 mHealth_subject3.log
+    ├── 📄 mHealth_subject4.log
+    ├── 📄 mHealth_subject5.log
+    ├── 📄 mHealth_subject6.log
+    ├── 📄 mHealth_subject7.log
+    ├── 📄 mHealth_subject8.log
+    ├── 📄 mHealth_subject9.log
+    └── 📄 mHealth_subject10.log

 ```bash
 docker run --rm -it \